 The Social Skills Guidebook

 I wrote a book - The Social Skills Guidebook: Manage Shyness, Improve Your Conversations, and Make Friends, Without Giving Up Who You Are.
 It contains SucceedSocially.com's most important concepts for improving your social life in a tight, organized, professionally-presented package.
-I can confidentially say it's one of the most detailed, comprehensive guides to core social skills out there.
+I can confidently say it's one of the most detailed, comprehensive guides to core social skills out there.

 It's available as a paperback, ebook, or audiobook.
 It's reasonably priced too, in the same range as your typical professionally-prepared book.